 Where to stay: Devon Beach Court - Woolacombe

 This wild expanse of sand wraps around the coast, into the estuaries of the Taw and Torridge rivers.
 It’s a lovely spot for building sandcastles, and it’s well worth exploring the dunes, grassland and salt marshes behind the beach, too.
-Northam Burrows is also a good beach for surfing, body-boarding and, out of season, dog walking.
+Northam Burrows is also a good beach for surfing, body-boarding and out of season, dog walking.
+Take time to visit nearby Appledore, a cute fishing village.

 Where to Stay: Beachside Waterfront Apartment in Westward Ho!